Security for Scalable Registration, Authentication, and Authorization

 Modifying and Cancelling Registrations

-If an Authorization Server receives a valid registration request with a software statement containing the same iss value as an earlier software statement but with a different set of claims or claim values, or with a different (possibly empty) set of optional certifications and endorsements, the server SHALL treat this as a request to modify the registration parameters for the client application by replacing the information from the previous registration request with the information included in the new request.
+If an Authorization Server receives a valid registration request with a software statement containing a certificate corresponding to the same trust community and with the same iss value as an earlier software statement but with a different set of claims or claim values, or with a different (possibly empty) set of optional certifications and endorsements, the server SHALL treat this as a request to modify the registration parameters for the client application by replacing the information from the previous registration request with the information included in the new request.
 For example, an Application operator could use this mechanism to update a redirection URI or to remove or update a certification.
 If the registration modification request is accepted, the Authorization Server SHOULD return the same client_id in the registration response as for the previous registration.
 If it returns a different client_id, it SHALL cancel the registration for the previous client_id.

-If an Authorization Server receives a valid registration request with a software statement that contains an empty grant_types array from a previously registered application, the server SHOULD interpret this as a request to cancel the previous registration.
+If an Authorization Server receives a valid registration request with a software statement that contains an empty grant_types array from a previously registered application as per the previous paragraph, the server SHOULD interpret this as a request to cancel the previous registration.
 A client application SHALL interpret a registration response that contains an empty grant_types array as a confirmation that the registration for the client_id listed in the response has been cancelled by the Authorization Server.

 If the Authorization Server returns the same client_id in the registration response for a modification request, it SHOULD also return a 200 OK HTTP response code.
 If the Authorization Server returns a new client_id in the registration response, the client application SHALL use only the new client_id in subsequent transactions with the Authorization Server.